NTU-SCSE/Version-Control-Framework-for-Distributed-Transcript-Editing/README.md

 For example, `"~/Documents/source"` on Mac.
 From now, we will denote the absolute path of the source folder as `[path_to_source]`

+### Editor

+1. Install all required tools/software in the previous section
+1. Setup the file association on your operating system, so that when you double click the ELAN transcript file, the system starts the ELAN app with the transcript file loaded.
+1. Setup the file association on your operating system, so that when you double click ".py" files, the system will prompt a command line window.
+1. If you have any problem during the setup, contact your admin for assistance.

 ## User Guide

 ### Admin